samjaninf/OFN-User-Guide---Master/basic-features/enterprise-profile/enterprise-to-enterprise-permissions-e2es.md

 ![](../../.gitbook/assets/e2emenu2.jpg)

-**Permission to add to order cycle**: the supplier \(producer\) allows the distributor \(an OFN Hub\) to add products to the latter's order cycles.
+**Permission to add to order cycle**: the supplier \(producer\) allows the distributor \(an Harvest To Order Hub\) to add products to the latter's order cycles.
 Thus, products from the supplier can appear on the hub's shopfront.

-**Permission to manage products**: the supplier authorises another OFN registered enterprise \(typically a hub\) to create, delete and modify products directly in its supplier catalog.
+**Permission to manage products**: the supplier authorises another Harvest To Order registered enterprise \(typically a hub\) to create, delete and modify products directly in its supplier catalog.

 {% hint style="danger" %}
-This can potentially impact all hubs which the producer supplies with goods through OFN.
+This can potentially impact all hubs which the producer supplies with goods through Harvest To Order.
 {% endhint %}

 > _For example, if Farmer Jo supplies potatoes to Hubs A and B but grants Hub A permission to manage its products then if Hub A changes the price of the potatoes then this price change \(under standard settings\) will be reflected on the shop fronts of both hubs A and B._